Professor Lynette Mitchell

 I can offer supervision on topics in Greek political history from the archaic to the early Hellenistic periods, Greek contacts with the non-Greek world, and the development of Greek political thought.

 I have also organised a number of conferences.
-The most recent was a conference on kingship in the Near East and medieval Europe with Professor Charles Melville of Cambridge (Septermber, 2008), and the proceedings of this conference have been published by Brill (Every Inch a King.
+The most recent was a conference in Rio de Janeiro on the Biographies of Kingship which I co-organised with Dr Adriene Baron Tacla from UFF (Brazil) as part of out Newton Advanced Fellowship 'Of Coins and Kings; proceeding to be published by the online journal Helade.
+Previously I have organised a conference on kingship in the Near East and medieval Europe (supported by the British Institute of Persian Studies and the Iran Heritage Foundation) with Professor Charles Melville of Cambridge (September, 2008), the proceedings of which have been published by Brill (Every Inch a King.
 Comparative Studies on Kings and Kingship in the Ancient and Medieval Worlds).
-My project Every Inch a King was supported by the British Institute of Persian Studies and the Iran Heritage Foundation.
 I have also organised a conference on the Greek island of Rhodes held in 2005 to mark Peter Rhodes' 65th birthday ('Rhodes on Rhodes').
 The papers from this conference have been published by the Classical Press of Wales as Greek History and Epigraphy.
-The proceedings of a conference organised jointly with Peter Rhodes at Durham in 1994, The Development of the Polis in Archaic Greece, have been published by Routledge in 1997, and recently been reissued in paperback.
+The proceedings of a conference organised jointly with Peter Rhodes at Durham in 1994, The Development of the Polis in Archaic Greece, have been published by Routledge in 1997, and reissued in paperback.
 I also organised a conference on 'Money and culture in archaic Greece' with Professor Richard Seaford in 1999.

 My research interests range widely across Greek history of the archaic and classical periods.
 I am, in essence, a political historian, although I am interested in the impact of social relations on Greek politics.